 The first of the two Automation Guild questions above makes me think of counting: “is investing in automation just because I can run 500 test cases instead of 100 worth it?”
 As usual, the answer depends on your context, your situation.
 Deciding to automate is a business decision because there’s an opportunity cost there: if you’re spending time automating, you’re not spending time doing some other activity.
 The value that the automation provides must be greater than the effort to create and maintain the automation; if there’s insufficient value, then don’t automate.
 We need to recoup that opportunity cost in some way.
 Also, remember that automation is in support of testing activities.
 If creating, running, and maintaining 500 test scripts is not helping your testing effort, then don’t do it, even it’s possible to do it.

-The second question is related to the first but requires a different answer than the first, the second question being:” is it better to look at what current changes are and only plan to run that automation?”
+The second question, though related to the first, requires a different answer.
+The second question is:” is it better to look at what current changes are and only plan to run that automation?”
 There’s a tendency today to think “we have all this automation, so we may as well run everything on each deployment”.
 We’ll certainly get more coverage more often, but this additional coverage comes with a cost.

 The more scripts we execute on each deployment, the longer it takes to get feedback about the quality of the deployment.
 We can somewhat mitigate this by first running the scripts that are “likely to exercise the changed product code” and then running the remaining scripts.
 Note, however, there’s an opportunity cost associated with running the remaining scripts; someone must review the results of the executions.
 For some organizations, the opportunity cost is sufficiently low, or the value is sufficiently high, to make running all their scripts on every deployment a valuable endeavor; for other (dare I say “most”) organizations, the opportunity cost will likely outweigh the value.